 Best Place for Walking in Provence

 The rugged landscape of the Alpilles makes the perfect backdrop for walking in Provence.
 Wander between the olive groves, cypress trees, hills and valleys that inspired many a Van Gogh painting.
-Take in the magnificent views, find hidden waterfalls, climb through forgotten caves and discover the famous rock with two holes.

 Saint-Rémy-de-Provence is the perfect base for exploring the Alpilles region and its walks.
 This typically Provençal town has been beautifully restored and its a pleasure to stroll its attractive town centre brimming with craft shops, cafes and boutiques.